edersonbrilhante/cv/README.md

-Ederson Brilhante
+<h1>Ederson Brilhante</h1>
-26 years old
+<i>DevOps/Full-Stack Developer</i>
-Brazilian, living in Rio de Janeiro/Brazil
+<i>Brazilian, living in Rio de Janeiro/Brazil</i>

 Career developed in the area of Information Technology, with 8 years experience in DevOps and Full-Stack developer.
-Currently works as DevOps / Full-Stack Developer at Globo.com, projects for automation and integration of infrastructure networks with Apache CloudStack .
+Currently works as DevOps / Full-Stack Developer at Globo.com, projects for automation and integration of infrastructure networks with Apache CloudStack.

 Skills:
 * Python, PHP, Javascript, Perl